nextflow-io/nextflow/docs/developer/plugins.md

 :::{versionadded} 22.09.0-edge
 :::

-Plugins can define custom Groovy functions, which can then be included into Nextflow pipelines.
+Plugins can define custom functions, which can then be included into Nextflow pipelines.

 To implement a custom function, create a class in your plugin that extends the `PluginExtensionPoint` class, and implement your function with the `Function` annotation: